Time 14:35, 31 Oct 1998

 hello all

-vic, i'd like to get some blueberry
+vic, i'd like to get some blueberry seeds

 i'd gladly send you mere money in exchange